DESCRIPTION

 Ask them questions as if you were scrubbed in!

-• World-class surgeons will answer you live
+• World-class surgeons will answer you

 • Latest techniques demonstrated: arthroscopy, arthroplasty and fractures